flowplayer/flowplayer-thumbnails/README.md

-# flowplayer-thumbnails
+# Flowplayer thumbnails plugin

-Flowplayer thumbnail image plugin
+This plugin displays preview thumbnail images on the timeline.

 ## Usage